Sexually transmitted diseases

 Sexually transmitted diseases (STDs) are infectious diseases that are spread through sexual contact.
 STDs are among the most common infectious diseases in the world today.
 There are more than 20 types, affecting more than 13 million men and women in the United States each year.
-Some of the most common STDs include chlamydia infection, genital herpes, genital warts, gonorrhea, HIV (human immunodeficiency virus), and syphilis.
+Some of the most common STDs include chlamydia infection, genital herpes, genital warts, gonorrhea, syphilis, and HIV (human immunodeficiency virus).

 Signs and Symptoms

 STDs may not produce any symptoms, especially in women.
 However, when symptoms do occur, they may include the following: